C3driK/Bash_scripts-basic/0x02-shell_redirections/README.md

 The 6-third_line script displays the third line of the iacta file.
 The 7-file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 The 8-cwd_state script writes into the file ls_cwd_content the result of the command ls -la.
+The 9-duplicate_last_line script duplicates the last line of the iacta file.